superstreamlabs/memphis.py/README.md

     )
 ```

-Every time the consumer polls, the consumer will try to take batch_size number of elements from the station.
+Every time the consumer pulls from the station, the consumer will try to take batch_size number of elements from the station.
 However, sometimes there are not enough messages in the station for the consumer to consume a full batch.
 In this case, the consumer will continue to wait until either batch_size messages are gathered or the time in milliseconds specified by batch_max_time_to_wait_ms is reached.

 Here is an example of a consumer that will try to poll 100 messages every 10 seconds while waiting up to 15 seconds for all messages to reach the consumer.